3 ways to optimize any Windows Autopilot scenario

 By adding a DSC package to your devices, you can leverage the benefits of both DSC and Microsoft Intune to manage and configure your devices more efficiently and consistently.

-The mindset of the solution should aim baselining the device, ensuring that your devices are configured according to your organization’s standards and Best Practices, regardless of where they are located or who is using them.
+The mindset of the solution should aim to baseline the device, ensuring that devices are configured according to your organization’s standards and Best Practices, regardless of where they are located or who is using them.

-- You will improve the security and compliance of your devices, as you can enforce the desired configuration.
-If you want to prevent unauthorized or unwanted changes, I highly recommend you, to enforce any desired settings by leverage Microsoft Intune configuration settings, and not add policy settings within your DSC package.
+• You will improve the security and compliance of your devices, as you can enforce the desired configuration.
+If you want to prevent unauthorized or unwanted changes, I highly recommend you enforce any desired settings by leverage Microsoft Intune configuration settings and not add policy settings within your DSC package.

 I am maintaining the Windows gecko project, so if you need some inspiration or just want the Desired State Configuration (DSC) package I am using on every Windows Autopilot implementations, please head over to my Windows gecko repository on GitHub.